dwskme/dotfiles/README.md

 project: quick project switcher.
 git-signs: TODO: proper keybinds, color highlight and uses luasnip , friendly snippets: TODO: need to do it later.
+filetype: need to add more configs
+ts-autotag: autocolose tags for htmls
+renamer: check if renamer is working like it should and try to get to know that treesitter depreication warning source